Abelia macrotera

 What's the taxonomical classification of Abelia macrotera?

 Abelia macrotera belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
-Its taxonomic progression continues through the order Dipsacales and the family Caprifoliaceae.
-Ultimately, this plant is identified by its genus, Abelia, and its specific species designation, macrotera.
+Within this botanical lineage, it is situated in the class Equisetopsida and the subclass Magnoliidae.
+The plant follows the order Diphascales and is a member of the family Caprifoliaceae.
+Specifically, it is identified by the genus Abelia, with its unique classification completed at the species level as Abelia macrotera.

 | Taxonomic Rank | Classification |